Belarus–Israel relations: Jewish communities

 Jews have been living in Belarus for more than six centuries and are an integral part of the ethnic structure of the Belarusian society.
 The first and the third President of the State of Israel, Chaim Weizmann and Zalman Shazar, Prime Ministers Menachem Begin, Yitzhak Shamir, Shimon Peres, who served as prime minister and president, one of the pioneers of the revival of the Hebrew language Eliezer Ben-Yehuda, the artist Marc Chagall and many other famous Jewish figures, were born in what is today Belarus.
 On the territory of the BSSR during the Second World War, about 800,000 Jews were killed.
 At the moment, 676 Belarusians have been recognized as - Righteous Among the Nations, who hid Jews during the war.

 Nowadays about 130,000 immigrants from Belarus live in Israel.
 The number of Jews living in Belarus is considered to be around 30–50,000.
 However, the number of Belarusians with Jewish descent is assumed to be higher.

 The Great Aliyah

-During the 1990s, around 130,000 Belorussian citizens made aliyah to Israel.
+During the 1990s, around 130,000 Belarusian citizens made aliyah to Israel.

 Present day

-In November 2022, Belarus was one of 52 countries that abstained on a United Nations General Assembly resolution requesting a International Court of Justice opinion on Israeli occupation of the Palestinian territories.
+In November 2022, Belarus was one of 52 countries that abstained on a United Nations General Assembly resolution requesting an International Court of Justice opinion on Israeli occupation of the Palestinian territories.

+Following the 2023 Israel-Hamas war, the Belarusian government called for restraint and dialogue by both parties.
+President Alexander Lukashenko criticized claims that Russia and Belarus had benefited from the situation through attention shifting away from the Russo-Ukrainian War, instead suggesting that the United States was the beneficiary of the conflict, and stated that Israeli Prime Minister Benjamin Netanyahu had been the "target of attacks for months and years" in domestic Israeli politics.
+He warned against further escalation, describing it as a "dangerous situation".
+Lukashenko also asked for further evidence of Iranian involvement in the Hamas attack against Israel, suggesting instead that weapons provided by the U.S. to Ukraine were being used by Hamas.

+In November 2023, the Belarusian foreign ministry expressed its desire to restore direct flights to Israel, noting good relations between the two countries based on "closely intertwined human destinies and cultures".